-In case you think that you could have performed better in our CPS test, you can simply click the ‘Restart Test’ button to take another chance at this mouse clicker test and score higher than previous.
+If you think that you could have performed better in our Click tester, you can click the ‘Restart Test’ button to take another chance at this mouse clicker test and score higher than the previous.

-There is no limit on Restart, so, you can keep practicing over and over again to get the best out of yourself.
+There is no limit on Restart, so you can keep repeatedly practicing to get the best out of yourself.

 Also, it is seen that the Clicks per second test is most accurate when they are counted for the time period of 5 to 10 seconds.

-Thus, to get the most accurate CPS score, use the Click Speed Test in 5-second mode.
+Thus, to get the most accurate Clicks per second score, use the click Test in 5 second mode.